Librarians are available for assistance when the library is open.

 Resource Specific Help: Tutorials

-Earlier returns will be accepted by mail.
-If you are graduating or transferring after this term, you may mail back your library materials to the following address:
+If you are no longer in the local area, you may mail back your library materials to the following address:

 Lawrence W. Tyree Library